spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configuration-process-flow-of-configurable-product.md

 ### Phase 1

-- A customer is on a PDP—the page with the product configuration.
+1. A customer is on a PDP—the page with the product configuration.
-- The product configuration can be a complete configuration or use incomplete pre-configuration defined by the shop owner.
+2. The product configuration can be a complete configuration or use am incomplete pre-configuration defined by the shop owner.
-- The product configuration can be taken from two sources:
+3. The product configuration can be taken from two sources:
   - A session for complete configuration.
   - Storage (Redis) for the pre-configuration.